Working with clients who may lack mental capacity

 It is for you to decide whether a client has capacity to instruct you and whether you can accept and act on the client’s instructions.

 Although the MCA 2005 guiding principle is the presumption of capacity, the SRA’s Principle 7 requires that you act in your client’s best interests.
 Under paragraph 3.4 of the SRA’s Code of Conduct for Solicitors, RELs and RFLs, you must consider and take account of your client's attributes, needs and circumstances.
-As such you must satisfy yourself about their capacity if you have any doubts.
+As such you must satisfy yourself about their capacity if you have any doubts and provide necessary support.

 You must apply the relevant legal test for each transaction at the time the client needs to make the decision.

-Your responsibility is to identify what the client needs to understand, support the client in the decision making process and record in writing how this was achieved, including the client’s verbatim answers to questions raised.
+Your responsibility is to identify what information the client needs to understand, retain, use and weigh to conduct the proceedings, support the client in the decision making process and record in writing how this was achieved, including the client’s verbatim answers to questions raised.

 If you're not able to form a view about the client’s capacity or an assessment is required for court purposes, such as an application to the Court of Protection, you should seek the opinion of an appropriately skilled and qualified professional.